Computing and ICT Level 3 National Foundation / National Extended Diploma

 - Enhances a UCAS application and personal statement should you wish to progress to higher education

 - Helps you to consider wider future employment opportunities

-At UCB we have a specialised team of employability tutors based in hired@UCB (located on the 7th floor at Summer Row) who will provide you with the necessary skills in order to source a work placement.
+At UCB we have a specialised team of employability tutors based in hired@UCB (located on the ground floor of Moss House) who will provide you with the necessary skills in order to source a work placement.